 A good fit if you:

-- if you have extensive work experience including in management
+- have extensive work experience including in management

 - wish to develop strategic business competencies that you can apply immediately in senior leadership roles

 - are at a stage of transition in your career.

 Meet our students